 Eric C. Jackson Studio showcases Internationally Published & Exhibited Fine Art Photography.
 The Art has been exhibited in Galleries around the globe including Gallery Du 808 in Bristol, UK and The ArtBox Gallery in Zurich, Switzerland.
 The Work has also been featured in Publications including Lens Magazine in Tel Aviv and CreativPaper in Manchester, UK.

 Creative Writing is featured in Collections of Poetry, a Novella, and a Children's Ebook.
 Books may be Ordered directly from Amazon.
-Other Writings include Short Stories and Screenplays which span multiple genres.
+Other Writings include Short Stories and Screenplays which span multiple genres including Comedy and Drama.

 I remember being a six-year-old kid trying to build a fortress out of wooden ABC blocks.
 My mom eventually let me graduate to construction blocks, like Legos, yet, you lock them together with a plastic screwdriver.
 I took the simplest form one could make and memorized how to put it together apart from the directions.

 I’d read simple stories of my favorite cartoon heroes and imagined how I would lay out my own story for their journey.
 Optimus Prime.
 Lion-O. Matchbox cars.
 Always an adventure playing in my mind.